-The Museum has legislative responsibility to undertake and support research.
 Under the terms of the Museum Act, the Museum is bound to ‘conduct, arrange for, or assist in research into matters pertaining to Australian history’.
-The Research Centre, now integrated into the Curatorial and Research section, plays a key role in fulfilling this responsibility by actively carrying out scholarly research across a range of activities and themes relevant to the Museum.
-Research highlights included:
+Rigorous and innovative research underpins a wide range of Museum activities and projects and the Curatorial and Research section plays akey role in fulfilling this responsibility.
+Staff undertake research across a range of themes relevant to the Museum, and contribute significantly to a wide variety of scholarly conferences, associations and publications.
+Research highlights included staff:

 Strategic research partnerships